Stability of local quantum dissipative systems: Proof of main result

-Under the compatibility condition, all the results presented until now still hold true.
-We will now show this in the cases in which we made explicit use of condition~\eqref{eq:lieb-robinson-condition-exp}, and give the needed modifications to the proofs of Lemma \ref{lemma:frustated-ltqo}, Proposition \ref{prop:global-local-mixing} and Theorem \ref{thm:stability-single-fixed-point} in order to make them work also in the case of power-law decay.
+\begin{remark} Clearly, the strong version of the compatibility condition implies the weak one.
+If $\mathcal L$ has quasi-local interactions, then the (polynomial) decay rate $\alpha$ of the interactions can be chosen to be larger than any fixed value.
+Consequently, since $\beta$ and $\mu$ can be taken to be linear in $\alpha$, quasi-local Lindbladians $\mathcal L$ satisfy the strong compatibility condition~\eqref{eq:cc-2}. \end{remark}

-From now on, we will always assume that $\mathcal L$ verifies~\eqref{eq:lieb-robinson-condition-power} and the compatibility condition.
+Under the weak compatibility condition, all the results presented in sections~\ref{sec:step-1} and~\ref{sec:step-2} still hold true, while under the strong compatibility condition also the results presented in~\ref{sec:step-3} are still valid, and in particular our main result, theorem~\ref{thm:stability-single-fixed-point}.

-\begin{proof}[Proof of Lemma \ref{lemma:frustated-ltqo}] Using the same notation of the original proof, we have that for all $t \ge 0$:
+We will now show this in the cases in which we made explicit use of condition~\eqref{eq:lieb-robinson-condition-exp}, and give the needed modifications to the proofs of lemma~\ref{lemma:frustrated-ltqo}, proposition~\ref{prop:global-local-mixing} and theorem~\ref{thm:stability-single-fixed-point} in order to make them valid for power-law decaying interactions.

-Let us fix a positive $k$ to be determined later, and consider the following scaling of $t$ with $s$:
+From now on, we proceed under the working hypothesis that $\mathcal L$ satisfies~\eqref{eq:lieb-robinson-condition-power} and that the above compatibility conditions are satisfied.